Schr\"odinger's FP: Dynamic Adaptation of Floating-Point Containers for Deep Learning Training: Introduction

-To address the aforementioned challenges \DPRL uses different approaches for the mantissa and exponent which we study with FP32 and BFloat16. \DPRL dynamically adjusts mantissa bitlengths in order to store and read fewer bits per number in off-chip memory.
-This work explores explores two such mantissa bitlength adaptation methods.
-The first, \MP harnesses the training algorithm itself to learn, on-the-fly the mantissa bitlengths that is needed per tensor/layer and continuously adapts those bitlengths per batch. \MP introduces a single learning parameter per tensor/layer and a loss function that measures the effects of the current bitlength selection.
-Learning these bitlength paramaters incurs a negligible overhead compared to the savings from the resulting reduction in off-chip traffic.
-The experiments with \MP show that: 1)~it is capable to reduce the mantissa bitlengths considerably (for example, down to 4 to 1 bits depending on the layer and epoch with BFloat16), and 2) the reductions are achieved fairly soon in the training process and remain relatively stable till the end (e.g., after epoch 5).
-However, the bitlengths vary per layer/tensor and fluctuate throughout capturing benefits that wouldn't be possible with a static choice of bitlengths.
+\textbf{Quantum Mantissa \& Exponent:} The first method comprises \MP (\QMshort) and \QE (\QEshort), and harnesses the training algorithm itself to \textit{learn} on-the-fly the per tensor mantissa and exponent bitlengths which it continuously adapts per batch. \QMshort and \QEshort introduce a learning parameter per tensor and a regularizer that include the effects of the mantissa and exponent bitlengths.
+Learning the bitlengths incurs a negligible overhead compared to the resulting reduction in off-chip traffic.
+Experiments show that: 1)~they reduce bitlengths considerably, more so for mantissas, 2)~the bitlengths vary per tensor and 3)~fluctuate throughout, capturing benefits that wouldn't be possible with a static network-wide choice of datatype.

-Motivated by the success of \MP, we explore the second mantissa adjustment method, \MC, which is a history-based, hardware-driven approach that requires no additional loss function and parameters. \MC interfaces with the otherwise unmodified training system only in that it needs to be notified of per batch updates to the existing loss.
-Using an exponential moving average of these changes to the loss, to adjust mantissa bitlength for the whole network.
-As long as the network seems to be improving, \MC will attempt to use a shorter mantissa, otherwise keep it the same or even increase it.
-The method proves effective, albeit it achieves lower reductions in mantissa length compared to \MP.
-This is expected since: 1)~\MP harnesses the existing training process to continuously learn what bitlengths to use, and 2)~\MP adjusts bitlengths per layer whereas \MC uses one bitlength for all layers.
+\textbf{\MC: } \MC approaches the training as a black-box observing the effect of adjusting mantissa and exponent bitlengths on its progress.
+It uses a simple linear regression of a history of losses (observed per-batch) to adjust the mantissa and exponent bitlengths for the whole network.
+As long as the network seems to be improving, \MC will attempt to shorten them; otherwise, it will increase them. \MC proves effective, albeit with lower bitlength reductions compared to \QMQEshort, since: 1)~they harness the training process to learn the optimal bitlengths, and 2)~they adjust bitlengths per layer whereas \MC does so network-wide to reduce the search space.

-For the exponents we corroborate past findings that most of the exponents during training exhibit a heavily biased distribution~\cite{FPRaker}.
-Accordingly, \DPRL uses a value-based approach where it stores exponent using only as many bits as necessary to represent their magnitude plus sign.
-Metadata encode the number of bits used.
-To reduce the overhead of this metadata, \DPRL encodes exponents in groups.